Henk Veerman: Career

 In August 2018, Veerman joined 2.
 Bundesliga side FC St. Pauli from SC Heerenveen signing a three-year contract until 2021.

 On 26 January 2022, Veerman signed a 2.5-year contract with FC Utrecht.

 On 31 July 2022, Veerman returned to his first professional club FC Volendam on a three-year contract.
+On 31 July 2023, Veerman moved to ADO Den Haag on a season-long loan with an option to buy.

 Personal life

-Veerman has two children.
-In 2021, Veerman named his second child after SC Heerenveen teammate Joey Veerman.
+Veerman is married and has two children.
+In 2021, he named his second child after SC Heerenveen teammate Joey Veerman, whom he bears no relation to.